mattupstate/jameson/README.md

     var objectMapper:IObjectMapper = new ObjectMapper(new AdobeCoreLibJsonConverter());

-You're now ready to start mapping and reading objects!
+You're now ready to start mapping and reading objects...so long as what your using keeps the metadata tags.

+### Flex SDK

+In order to keep the metadata tags in tact when compiling a project that uses Jameson, be sure to tell MXMLC to keep it using the `-keep-as3-metadata` argument:

+    -keep-as3-metadata+=JsonConstructor
+    -keep-as3-metadata+=JsonProperty

+### Flash Professional

+It was once thought that Flash Professional didn't support ActionScript metadata, but luckily this isn't the case.
+Simply select "Export SWC" in your publish settings.
+Doing so will keep all metadata in tact in your SWF.

 ## Object Mapping